Project

 Project Details

-After learning about the benefits of regionalism from other communities, Hatch, along with the Community Foundation of the Ozarks, asked, “What would regionalism look like for us?”
+After learning about the benefits of regional collaboration in communities across the country, Hatch, along with the Community Foundation of the Ozarks, began asking an important question: “What could regionalism look like for us?”

 Read the Economic Leadership report.